helidon-io/helidon/docs/se/config/extensions.md

       my-config: "configuration"
 ```

-The config system would iterate through all `ConfigSourceProvider` implementations found through Java `ServiceLoader` based on their [weight](/apidocs/io.helidon.common/io/helidon/common/Weight.html).
+The config system would iterate through all `ConfigSourceProvider` implementations found through Java `ServiceLoader` based on their [weight][weight].
 First provider that returns `true` when `supports("my-type")` is called would be used, and an instance of a `ConfigSource` created using `create("my-type", config)`, where `config` is located on the node of `properties` from config profile.

 ### About Priority

 The config system invokes extensions of a given type in priority order.
-Developers can express the relative importance of an extension by annotating the service implementation class with [`@Weight`](/apidocs/io.helidon.common/io/helidon/common/Weight.html).
+Developers can express the relative importance of an extension by annotating the service implementation class with [`@Weight`][weight].
 The default value is 100.
 The higher the weight, the more important the extension is.

 ## ConfigSource SPI

-The config system includes built-in support for several types of sources (for example, Java `String`, `Readable`, `Properties`, and `Map` objects - see [`ConfigSources`](/apidocs/io.helidon.config/io/helidon/config/ConfigSources.html)).
-Implement a [`ConfigSource`](/apidocs/io.helidon.config/io/helidon/config/spi/ConfigSource.html) to load raw configuration data from a type of source that the config system does not already support.
+The config system includes built-in support for several types of sources (for example, Java `String`, `Readable`, `Properties`, and `Map` objects - see [`ConfigSources`][configsources]).
+Implement a [`ConfigSource`][configsource] to load raw configuration data from a type of source that the config system does not already support.

 ![spi ConfigSource](../../images/config/spi-ConfigSource.png)